anthofflab/MimiSSPs.jl/README.md

 This repository holds a component using the [Mimi](https://www.mimiframework.org) framework which provides [Shared Socioeconomic Pathways](https://www.carbonbrief.org/explainer-how-shared-socioeconomic-pathways-explore-future-climate-change) parameters, including socioeconomic (population and GDP) and emissions (CO2, CH4, CH4, and SF6), to be connected with as desired with other Mimi components and run in Mimi models.
 More specifically, the model takes data inputs derived from the SSPs but necessarily with an annual timestep and at the country spatial resolution for socioeconomic variables and global spatial resolution for emissions.

+The goal is a template where users can open a PR to add their own datasets, or do so locally, and employ the component.  **We do not** personally endorse any of the sources, but do provide information on source, cited literature, pre-processing/post-processing, and calibration.

 ## Preparing the Software Environment

 To add the package to your current environment, run the following command at the julia package REPL: